jaxxstorm/leebriggs.co.uk/_posts/2022-05-09-learning-to-love-yaml.md

 **The vast majority of those software engineers don't want to bolt templates on top of configuration languages or use a DSL they can only use for one purpose.**

 So if you're an infrastructure engineer clinging on to your DSL, you might want to consider the idea you're the [Betamax](https://en.wikipedia.org/wiki/Betamax) of the tech industry.
-Even if you're _right_ about configuration languages being the _right_ way to define infrastructure, the entire industry is moving away from them ([AWS CDK](https://aws.amazon.com/cdk/) and [Terraform CDK](https://www.terraform.io/cdktf) and the investment in them are just proof positive of this) and you're going to get left in the dust, complexity be damned.
+Even if you're _right_ about configuration languages being the _right_ way to define infrastructure, the entire industry is moving away from them ([AWS CDK](https://aws.amazon.com/cdk/) and [Terraform CDK](https://www.terraform.io/cdktf) and the investment in them further support this argument) and you're going to get left in the dust, complexity be damned.

 ## Breaking the marmite spectrum